johno/johnotander.github.io/_posts/2014-08-08-build-tasks-with-gulpjs.md

 ---
 layout: post
 title: Build Tasks with Gulp.js
-summary: Gulp.js is an easy to use, streaming build system.
-Their API is lean, simple, and a delight to see.
+summary: Gulp.js is a streaming build system.
+Their API is lean, simple, and a delight to use.
 In this post I've outlined how Gulp works and how I use it in my everyday workflow.
 category: Front End Development
 ---